-The wing shape of the windward roof also channels air admitted into the windward louvers along the internal ceiling and walls, minimizing this disruptive internal air flow, while maintaining sufficient air flow to enhance comfort factors listed above.
+The wing shape of the windward roof also channels air admitted into the horizontal windward louvers along the internal ceiling and walls, minimizing this disruptive internal air flow, while maintaining sufficient air flow to enhance comfort factors listed above.

-The Passive Ventilation System (PVS) is designed to preclude the need for the Forced Ventilation System (FVS) and HVAC systems (HVAC) to conserve energy.
+The Passive Ventilation System (PVS) is designed to minimize the need for the Forced Ventilation System (FVS) and HVAC systems (HVAC) to conserve energy.

 Controls for these surfaces is first manual, in the case of the windward louvers/vents, this is direct manual.
-In the case of the leeward louvers and windows, this is done electrically (due to the high location in each room) with a manual wall switch for each bank of surfaces.
+In the case of the leeward louvers and windows, this is done electrically (due to the high location in each room) with a manual wall switch for each bank of surfaces, enabling either full open or full closed operation.